A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: RQ3:Quality Assessment

 where $sim(g_i,g_j)$ and $ddif(g_i,g_j)$ refer to the similarity score and difference score between the descriptions of the i-th group and the j-th group, respectively. $ddif(g_i)$ represents the average difference score between the descriptions of i-th group and all other groups.

 Lastly, since the package list in a group can be viewed as a set, set similarity can be used as a metric to measure the difference between package lists.
 However, considering that the packages have varying levels of necessity(\eg \textit{mandatory}, \textit{default}, and \textit{optional}), treating all packages as equally important and applying set similarity directly is not appropriate.
 To address this, different weights are assigned to each type of package.
-The principle behind the weight assignment is that more essential a package is, the higher its weight. $w_i(p_j)$ is the weight function for the packages.
+The principle behind the weight assignment is that the more essential a package is, the higher its weight. $w_i(p_j)$ is the weight function for the packages.
 The determination of this function is based on multiple iterations through computing its correlation with manual scoring.

-The Jaccard similarity~\cite{ivchenko1998jaccard} is a statistical measure used to compare the similarity and diversity between finite sets.
-Building on this, we propose a quantitative method that incorporates both the Jaccard similarity and the above weight function.
+Based on the weight function and Jaccard similarity~\cite{ivchenko1998jaccard}, we propose a quantitative method to measure the differences among package lists in distinct groups.

-where $pdif(pl_i,pl_j)$ represents the difference score between the packages list in the i-th and j-th group. $pdiff(g_i)$ denotes the difference between the package list in the i-th group and all other groups.
+where $pdif(pl_i,pl_j)$ represents the difference score between the package list in the i-th and j-th group. $pdiff(g_i)$ denotes the difference between the package list in the i-th group and all other groups.

 After measuring the differences for each attribute, we combine them and calculate the average to obtain the overall score (\ie $dif(g_i)$), representing a group difference score.

 \textbf{Distribution Value.} The distribution value reflects the rationality of the number of packages in a group.
 According to expert experience, a reasonable number should fluctuate around a certain mean, with excessively high or low values being considered anomalies.
 Therefore, we can assume that the number of packages in each group follows a normal distribution~\cite{krithikadatta2014normal}.
 Based on this assumption, the mean ($\mu$) and standard deviation ($\sigma$) can be calculated, and an appropriate range (\ie $\mu \pm 2\sigma$) can be selected as the upper and lower bounds for a reasonable range.
 If the number of packages falls within the reasonable range (\ie $[\mu - 2\sigma, \mu + 2\sigma]$), we assign the distribution value as 1.
 Otherwise, we assign it as 0.